starwolfy/discord-rules/README.md

 **Discord Rules**:

+**🔞 0.
+Regarding minors. 🔞**

+(I) **NO minors are allowed to be present or to partake in our server or services unless they are accompanied by parental consent and by parental supervision.
+The games at which our services are aimed at are rated 18+.**

 **1. No NSFW or inappropiate conversations or content.**

 (I) No extreme vulgar, violent, disgusting, brutal or sexually explicit conversations or content.